Aspects of the Common

 £

-Work at Pond
+Work at Pond58

-Planting & seats 25
+Planting & seats25

 Besides the various proposed works described above a sum of £50 should be provided for such items as notice boards; posts, etc.